bestwebsoft/facebook-like-button-wordpress-plugin/readme.txt

 * Display: Select the button position: before the content, after, before and after or using a shortcode.
 * Display: Use a standard image or replace it with some other image.

+= Recommended Plugins =

+The author of the Facebook Like Button also recommends the following plugins:

+* <a href="http://wordpress.org/plugins/updater/">Updater</a> - This plugin updates WordPress core and the plugins to the recent versions.
+You can also use the auto mode or manual mode for updating and set email notifications.
+There is also a premium version of the plugin <a href="http://bestwebsoft.com/plugin/updater-pro/?k=5019f1216fc048f1419fe4645da69381">Updater Pro</a> with more useful features available.
+It can make backup of all your files and database before updating.
+Also it can forbid some plugins or WordPress Core update.

 = Translation =

 * Arabic (ar_AR) (thanks to Albayan Design Hani Aladoli)
+* French (fr_FR) (thanks to <a href="mailto:wpthemefr@gmail.com">Murat</a>)
 * Hebrew (he_IL) (thanks to Sagive SEO)
+* Indonesian (id_ID) (thanks to Nasrulhaq, www.al-badar.net)
 * Persian (fa_IR) (thanks to Einolah Kiamehr)
 * Russian (ru_RU)
 * Serbian (sr_RS) (thanks to Georgijevic Team, www.georgijevic.info)